najim-el-guennouni/forsaTest/README.md

 # Symfony Project

-## Introduction
-This is a Symfony project designed to [briefly describe what your project does or its purpose].
-This README provides instructions on how to set up and run the project on your local machine.

 ## Requirements
 Before you begin, ensure you have met the following requirements:
 - **PHP**: Version 8.2 or higher